Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 the terms and conditions of the TIF assistance.

-_Ef_quirements - Developer shall provide the
+2. Reporting Re uirements - Developer shall provide the

-approved projects. as specified in the development agreement.
+approved projects as specified in the development agreement.

-EXHIBIT "A".
+EXHIBIT "A"

-INCREMENT POLICY MANUAL
+TAXINCREMENT POLICY MANUAL

 (Procedures Necessary to Implement Tax Increment